Australian-Text-Analytics-Platform/discursis/README.md

 # Intro to Discursis workshop

+THIS IS A DUMMY CHANGE TO FORCE A NEW COMMIT

 This repository contains material for a short workshop introducing the (new) Discursis tool, an analysis and visualisation tool for conversational data.